-Assuming that well yield in bedrock aquifers is an indication of permeability this seems to be largely corroborated by an overall decrease of well yields with depth in many bedrock wells drilled in the FRB.
-This indicates a depth below in which only minimal groundwater circulation occurs.
+Assuming that well yield in bedrock aquifers is an indication of permeability this seems to be largely corroborated by the observation that (after a certain depth) bedrock well yields tend to decrease with depth.
+This indicates a depth below which only minimal groundwater circulation occurs.
 On the other hand, well yields plotting in the upper 20 to 50 feet provide an indirect measure of the specific yield (S_y).
-The specific yield is an indication of how much water per unit area is stored and yielded annually by the upland aquifers, within the bounds of the highest and lowest annual water levels.
+The specific yield is an indication of how much water per unit area is stored and yielded annually by the upland aquifers, within the bounds of the highest and lowest annual groundwater levels.